SojebSikder/create-sojeb-express-ts-app/README.md

 ## Mail

-For send email we have used nodemailer under the hood.
+For sending email, nodemailer used under the hood.
-But first we have to config Mail.
+So first config Mail in `app.module.ts`.
-Change the app.module.ts like below example:
+Change the app.module.ts like this:

 ```typescript
 import { env, Mail } from "../../system/src";